leithdm/lethalapps/TESTING.md

 - :white_check_mark: must maximise future maintainability through documentation, code structure and organisation.
 - :white_check_mark: must document testing fully to include evaluation of bugs found and their fixes and explanation of any bugs that are left unfixed.
-- :white_check_mark: must test and deploy a front-end web application to a Cloud platform.
+- :white_check_mark: must test and deploy to a cloud platform.
 HTML/CSS code pass through the official W3C validators with no issues.
 - :white_check_mark: must ensure all HTML attribute and CSS rule names are consistent in format, appropriate and meaningful.

 <br/>

 # Bugs

-**During development, all known bugs were categorized as *responsiveness* issues.
+**During development, all known bugs could be categorized as *responsiveness* issues.
 All were corrected using media-queries.**

 ## Bug#1

-**Description:** *Open source portfolio items are unevenly spaced together at 992px.*
+**Description:** *'Open Source' portfolio items are unevenly spaced together at 992px.*

 **Reproduce:**
 1. Go to https://leithdm.github.io/milestone-project-1/work.html